Value Added Dairy Resources

-Existing and prospective value-added dairy businesses in North Carolina, Tennessee, and Kentucky that develop, produce, market, or distribute dairy products are now eligible to apply for funding through the Dairy Business Innovation Initiative (DBII), an effort supported by the USDA Agricultural Marketing Service.
+Dairy farms, as well as existing and prospective value-added dairy businesses in North Carolina, and the greater Southeast that develop, produce, market, or distribute dairy products are now eligible to apply for funding through the Southeast Dairy Business Innovation Initiative (SDBII), an effort supported by the USDA Agricultural Marketing Service.

 Value Added Conferences

 - 2022 Southeast Dairy Business Innovation Initiative Annual Conference (Raleigh, NC)

 - 2021 Value-Added Dairy Conference (Bowling Green, KY)